appvia/wf-example-app/README.md

 An example app to demonstrate using Wayfinder for ephemeral PR previews and deploying to a long-lived environment on merge.

+The main branch of this repository deploys to https://ui-prod-wfexam9lvp.demo.wayfinder.run/

 ## Using the example

 ### 1. Create the app in Wayfinder